Suburban bowhunting defines deer hunting in New Jersey.

 Here’s the public land lowdown for deer hunting in New Jersey.
 There are over 750,000 acres of public deer hunting land throughout the state.
 Some of the biggest tracts include Delaware Water Gap National Recreation Area in the northwest and Wharton State Forest in the south.
 Both produce lots of deer—and respectable deer for northeast standards.
 The real honey holes for deer hunting in New Jersey are the ones that lie in between the suburban developments.
 You just have to find them.

 According to the New Jersey DEP, deer populations in the Garden State peaked between 1995 and 2000 around the time when more liberal bag limits were introduced.
 If evenly distributed now, New Jersey would see about 14 deer per square mile.
 Any experienced deer hunter in New Jersey can tell you that they are not evenly distributed at all.
 Some towns still have over 100 deer per square mile.
 Many have even decided to hire sharpshooters.

-A large benefit to deer hunting New Jersey are the liberal bag limits and long seasons in most zones.
-To break down their licenses and seasons, let me start by telling you this, figure out which zone/zones you will be hunting.
-The DEP has a deer zone map either online or in the annual hunting digest, along with a written description.
+A large benefit to deer hunting in New Jersey are the liberal bag limits and long seasons in most zones.
+When it comes to their licenses and seasons, figure out which zones you will be hunting.
+The DEP has a deer zone map online and in the annual hunting digest along with a written description.
 Next, match up your zone with the proper regulations.
 This is very important for anyone looking to go deer hunting in New Jersey, since regulations vary.